Biblical Foundations of Civil Government

 Now the instant that Adam is joined to Eve, there is not merely an individual image of God, but also the first social unit.
 We know that as marriage.
 Given the task to “Be fruitful and multiply and fill the earth” (Gen. 1:28), this also implies the institution of the family.
 This is not merely first, chronologically, but logically and, we may say, metaphysically as well.
 The home is the microcosm of what we so uncritically go around calling “society,” and yet mean mostly things that we think can do well enough without the family.
 But let us keep moving to fill out our opening picture.

 Things move from clans to nations.
 We must understand what this means and does not mean.
 The word “nation” is an English word that communicates the Hebrew goyim, the Greek ethnoi, and the Latin gentium.
 It simply means “people group” or “kind,” or “tribe,” or “clan.”
 If there is any real difference here it is only one of scale.
-But there is no force involved, no involuntary herding of people like swine into fenced areas.
-Two lines proceeded from Cain and Seth (Gen. 4-5), down through Babel and Abraham (Gen. 10-12).
-Patriarchs were singular prophets, priests, and kings of their homes and clans.
-We see in the earliest Greek and Roman histories, the patria evolving into chieftains and then their kings.
+But there is no force involved, no involuntary herding of people like swine into fenced areas; nor any smashing together of outsiders en masse into an already existing people in a place.

 For VanDrunen, the “Noahic covenant makes sense of what the rest of Scripture says about political community and civil government,” as through it “civil governments in this world [are] in covenant with God.”1 Such communities must be common (secular), not holy (sacred).
 The Abrahamic established one that is holy in Genesis 12 and onward.

 But what is practically meant by this distinction?
 As a matter of covenant theology, of course it is true that there are common grace elements in the Noahic.
 The original creation order is being reaffirmed.
 It is not a covenant that saves its members.
-No disagreements there.
+There is no disagreements there.
 Even once they were big enough to be a nation, he acknowledges that Israel would be political, and yet they were holy and political.2 Thus Israel was not intended to be a “paradigm” for the nations.3

 The next question one might ask is this: Has the coming of Christ changed anything in the legitimacy of common political arrangements?
 The answer he gives is No. The New Covenant established a community in the same way as the Abrahamic and Mosaic, so in other words, not common; but this new community called the church is also more like the Abrahamic than the Mosaic, and so not national either.4

-This is all something to be aware of because this particular Two Kingdom view has become a dominant mode of political theology in the Reformed world over the past few decades, and it has given an academic respectability to what used to be the standard pietistic interpretation of Romans 13:1-7 and other usual restrictions of Christian involvement in civic matters.
+This is all something to be aware of because this particular two kingdom view has become a dominant mode of political theology in the Reformed world over the past few decades, and it has given an academic respectability to what used to be the standard pietistic interpretation of Romans 13:1-7 and other usual restrictions of Christian involvement in civic matters.
 What is more, VanDrunen does not speak like that.
 He insists that part of being good citizens means that Christians ought to be involved, so long as one does not seek the eschatological kingdom in that common sphere.
 Amen to that.

 Yet his framework is utilized by “progressives” and “moderates” among the Reformed today in order to drive a wedge between (a) the church’s access to natural law judgments over the state and (b) that involvement with the state.
 This will result in “the church’s” (which becomes an equivocal term) “lack of competency” in political matters, and corresponding impropriety of “politics in the pulpit.”
 It is for such reasons that this view must be deconstructed, a task to which we shall return.